DessimozLab/FastOMA/README.md

 Firstly, those proteins that are mapped to the same OMAdb rootHOG (e.g. HOG:D0066142 for HOG:D0066142.1a.1a) by OMAmer are grouped together to create query rootHOGs (no protein from OMAdb is stored), from now on called rootHOG.
-Then, as OMAmer provide us with alternative mapping, we try to merge those rootHOGs (high chance of split HOGs) that have many shared mapping.
-The query proteins of these rootHOG will be stored in one rootHOG.
+Then, as OMAmer provide us with alternative mapping, we try to merge those rootHOGs (high chance of split HOGs) that have many shared mappings.
+The query proteins of these rootHOGs will be stored in only one rootHOG.
 These will be saved as fasta files in `out_folder/temp_output/temp_omamer_rhogs` with file names format `HOG_LXXXXX.fa`. `L` is the release ID of OMADB.
 Replacing `_` with ':' gives the HOG ID which could be investigated in the [OMA Browser](https://omabrowser.org/oma/hog/HOG:D0114562/Sar/iham/).

-There are some cases that only one protein is mapped to one rootHOG, called singleton.
+There are some cases that only one protein is mapped to one rootHOG, called singleton (which is not good, we are hoping for orthologous groups/pairs).
 Using alternative OMAmer mapping, FastOMA tries to put these to other rootHOGs.
 Still some will be left.

-FastOMA uses the linclust software to find new gene families on set of unmapped proteins and singleton.
+FastOMA uses the [linclust](https://github.com/soedinglab/MMseqs2#cluster) software to find new gene families on set of unmapped proteins and singletons.
 These will be saved as fasta files in `out_folder/temp_output/temp_omamer_rhogs` with file names format `HOG_clustXXXXX.fa`.
 These are initial gene families that are used in `infer_subhogs` step, which could be split into a few smaller gene families.